Restylane®, Perlane®, Belotero®, Voluma® and Juvéderm® Fillers

 3. How long will the results last?

-Benefits initially last about 6 to 18 months, though results vary.
+Benefits initially last about 6 or longer with most of the hyaluronic acid fillers, and for 2 years on average with Voluma®, though results vary.
 An additional treatment four months post the initial injection has been shown in a published study to lead to longer-lasting results.
 The longevity of these fillers results not only from the material persisting in the skin, but from stimulation of a patient’s own collagen production in the injected area.

 4. Do the injections hurt?